fhcflx/ciencia-medica/_posts/2025-10-06-nobel-candidatos-2025.en.md

 ## AI predictions

 I experimented with a somewhat convoluted prompt using Copilot (GPT-5) to create a list of "laureates".
-The results must be judged by each reader.
+The result must be judged by each reader (I revised some incorrect information, but some may remain).
 I actually found it quite fun.
 Here are the AI's predictions for the 2025 Nobel:

 ### Physiology or Medicine

-**Paul Mischel**
+[**Paul Mischel**][mischel]
-An oncologist and researcher, Mischel is a world reference in the study of extrachromosomal DNA rings, structures that drive tumor evolution and aggressiveness.
+Pathologist and researcher, Mischel is a world reference in the study of extrachromosomal DNA rings, structures that drive tumor evolution and aggressiveness.
 His work opened new perspectives for innovative cancer therapies.

-**Career background:** Trained at Princeton University, PhD from Stanford, Mischel built a career in translational cancer research, working at centers such as UC San Diego and Stanford.
+**Career background:** Graduated from the University of Pennsylvania and Cornell, with residency and PhD at UCLA, Mischel built a career in translational cancer research, working at centers such as UC San Diego and Stanford.

 **Laureate-worthy work:** Discovery of extrachromosomal DNA rings in tumors, carried out between 2010 and 2020, mainly at UC San Diego.